korporationcl/korporation.cl.github.io/notes/aws_solutions_architect_associate/route53.md

 - You can get a domain with any Domain registrars.
 Domain registrars manage part of the Internet domain names.
 - Domain registrars must be acredited by a gTLD(Generic TLD) and/or country code TLD (ccTLD) registry.
 - There are 13 root servers available across the whole Internet
+- Default limit for hosted zones is `500`, maximum amount of record per zone is `10,000`.

 # How DNS resolution works